The HyperTexts

 And each man has a dream that he fears to let live,

-for he knows that to hope is to throw away all,
+for he knows: to succumb is to throw away all.

-the cells of his soul and he calls it a sin,
+the cells of his heart and he calls it a sin,

 this madness, this love.